Lawrence Block

 Lawrence Block (born June 24, 1938) is an American crime writer best known for two long-running New York-set series about the recovering alcoholic P.I.
 Matthew Scudder and the gentleman burglar Bernie Rhodenbarr.
 Block was named a Grand Master by the Mystery Writers of America in 1994.
+Block has written in the genres of crime, mystery, and suspense fiction for more than half a century, releasing over 100 books.

 Early life

 Lawrence Block was born June 24, 1938 in Buffalo, New York, where he was raised.
 He attended Antioch College in Yellow Springs, Ohio, but left before graduating.